shrestha2401/Dialogix/README.md

 # Dialogix

-This project is a ChatApp built with TypeScript and React for frontend.
+This project is a ChatApp built with TypeScript and Sockets.io.
 It provides functionalities such as sending friend requests, private chatting, and user profile management including uploading profile pictures.

 ## Features